-Acne is the most common dermatologic condition and is also known as pimples.
+Acne is the most common dermatologic condition.
 Pimples can appear as either whiteheads or blackheads or red bumps most commonly on the face, back and neck.
 Acne is a condition where our natural hormones make the oil glands in our skin malfunction resulting in the oil glands becoming clogged.

 Whiteheads – closed plugged pores

 Papules – small, red, tender bumps